Ghost-oo5/Ghost-oo5/README.md

 # Abdul Basit

 👋 Hi there!
 I'm Abdul Basit, an Information Technology graduate with a passion for web development.
-I specialize in building modern, responsive web applications using React, CSS, HTML, and JavaScript.
+I specialize in building modern, responsive web applications using React, Typescript and JavaScript.
 I'm also venturing into the world of React Native to expand my skill set in mobile app development.

 ## 💼 Professional Experience: